Russians stymied in Ukraine; Finland favors joining NATO

 The invasion of Ukraine has other countries along Russia's flank worried they could be next.
 The government of long-neutral Finland, which shares both a 1,340-kilometer (830-mile) land border and the Gulf of Finland with Russia, formally announced Sunday that it would apply for NATO membership.

-“This is a historic day,” President Sauli Niinisto, announcing Finlnd's decision alongside Prime Minister Sanna Marin.
+“This is a historic day,” President Sauli Niinistö, announcing Finland's decision alongside Prime Minister Sanna Marin, said in Helsinki.

 Sweden’s governing Social Democratic Party is set to announce its decision on NATO membership Sunday.
 If it comes out in favor, as is expected, an application to join the Western military alliance could happen within days.

-NATO operates by consensus, and the Nordic nations’ potential bids were thrown into question Friday when Turkish President Recep Tayyip Erdogan said his country is “not of a favorable opinion.”
+NATO operates by consensus, and the Nordic nations’ potential bids were thrown into question Friday when Turkish President Recep Tayyip Erdogan said his country was “not of a favorable opinion.”

 “These are the issues that we need to talk, of course, with our NATO allies,” he said.